The Hazardous Results of the Inflexible Leader

 - Schedule constructive criticism courses – Udemy.com

-- Give them a mentor who is a successful leader
+- Please give them a mentor who is a successful leader.

 - Hire a leadership coach to help them succeed like me

 - Becoming a Better Leader [e-Book] Click here to download your copy.

 A good leader will let employees try new and different ways of doing processes, especially if the current approach isn’t working or becoming mundane.
 Listening is essential to know what is working and what is not.
 Being approachable and welcoming is the first step to building trust and hearing what people are feeling and new ideas.